-in the relatively large proportion of icebergs observed late in the season.
+The number of icebergs that pass south of 48°N latitude in each year is monitored by the International Ice Patrol Division of the United States Coast Guard.
+Since 1986, data have been collected with SLAR (Side-Looking Airborne Radar).
+During the 1991/92 iceberg season (October to September), a total of 876 icebergs were spotted south of $48^{\circ}N$.
+The monthly totals for February to September were 69, 53, 99, 230, 103, 171, 132 and 19 (Fig. 15).
+No icebergs were spotted from October, 1991, to January, 1992.
+This differed slightly from previous years in the relatively large proportion of icebergs observed late in the season.
 In the primary iceberg season of March to August, 788 icebergs were observed which represents 90% of the annual total.
 The total number of icebergs in 1992 were similar to those recorded in 1990, 3 to 4 times those between 1986 and 1989 but only half those observed in 1991 (Fig. 15).
-Several factors would have contributed to the relatively high number of icebergs in 1992.
+Several factors would have contributed to the relatively high number of bergs in 1992.
 Anomalously cold air temperatures would have caused a slower rate of melting than normal.
-Also, the late persistence of sea ice, especially in the offshore areas of Labrador and northern Newfoundland, would have helped to preserve the icebergs through reduced wave action.
+Also the late persistence of sea ice especially in the offshore areas of Labrador and northern Newfoundland would help to preserve the icebergs through reduced wave action.